jerudolph13/Natcourse/README.md

 ----------------------------------------------------------------------------------------------------------------------------

-There are additionally the following depracated programs no longer used in the paper:
+There are additionally the following depracated programs in the tfix ("time-fixed") directory that are no longer used in the paper:

   **natcourse_tfix_simple** : the simulated example with time-fixed exposure and few confounders